mickaeltemporao/itds/docs/index.md

 ### Goals
 1. Visualize, summarise, and analyse real-world data using reproducible code based on cutting-edge open source tools for data analysis.
-2. Understand the scientific method, critically evaluate existing information, and leverage such methods in a fully reproducible end to end scientific paper.
+2. Understand the scientific method, critically evaluate existing information, and leverage such methods in a fully reproducible end to end scientific project.
 3. Develop an ethical, theoretical, and methodological understanding of machine learning and artificial intelligence from a social scientist perspective.